radiantearth/mlhub-tutorials/notebooks/South-Africa-Field-Boundary/README.md

 All you need to do is to run a pip install for these packages.

-To install rasterio, you might also need to download both binaries for your system (rasterio and GDAL).
+To install rasterio, you might also need to download both binaries for rasterio and GDAL.
 You can read the [documentation](https://rasterio.readthedocs.io/en/latest/installation.html) here